 Picking a garden cinema set-up is about identifying the features you need, choosing the right equipment, being mindful of your budget and staying on the right side of your neighbours.
 And don't forget those little extras, such as seating and refreshments to make the night feel really special.

 As ever with all matters AV and audio, we've done the research so that you don't have to.
-Whether you're after just an outdoor projector or the whole kit and caboodle, we have suggestions for all of your garden cinema considerations.
+Whether you're just after the best outdoor projector or the whole kit and caboodle, we have suggestions for all of your garden cinema considerations.

-From source to screen and cables to connections, here's everything you need to know on how to set up an outdoor cinema.
+From source to projector screens, cables to connections, here's everything you need to know on how to set up an outdoor cinema.

-A projector should be your first consideration, as this is the place that you will spend most of your budget.
+A projector should be your first consideration, as this is where you will spend most of your budget.
 The important point is that there's no one right type of projector for the job – in fact, the best outdoor projector could well be the one you already own.

 You don't need to use a portable projector or buy anything that's branded as garden-specific.
 We haven't come across any that are waterproof or protected from the elements in any way – and for good reason.
 No one wants to sit outside and watch a film in the pouring rain.